CoderDojoTC/ai-racing-league/README.md

 ## Summary
 The AI Racing League is a project to create fun RC-car based ways to learn the concepts around Artificial Intelligence (AI).
 Our curriculum is inspired by the DonkeyCar which is a Raspberry Pi-based system built on a remote-control car chasis.

+## Mission
+Our mission is to create and deliver educational materials that will make fun AI training accessible to everyone.
+We place a special focus on students from disadvantaged communities including women and minorities.
+We  work as a sub-project of the CodeSavvy not-for-profit organization and we will adhere to their guildlines for quality and security of our students.

 ## Concept Cards
 Our cirruculim is based around building a series of concept cards that adhere to the "one concept per card" rule.
 Each card is a 5.5in X 11in laminated card with questions or challenges on the front and anwers on the back.
 Concept cards have three difficulty levels with different colored borders.